-The Chicago Sun Times reported recently that the Toyota Motor Company has relieved over 100 complaints about the brakes on their Prius automobile in the U.S. and Japan.
+The Chicago Sun Times reported recently that the Toyota Motor Company has relieved over 100 complaints about the brakes on their Prius automobile needing assistance from brake services.

 The U.S. National Highway Traffic Safety Administration has received about 100 complaints involving the brakes of the Prius new model.
 Two involved car crashes resulting in injuries.